djhest/Mini_ex/Mini_ex5/README.md

  -  The program contains one RiTa function which is called RiTaconcordance().
 The function counts the amount of times a certain word appears in a loaded text file.
 The program shows every word of the given text file and the textSize is based on how many times a word appears in the text.

 **Can you describe your experience in working with found text as the source materials?**
 - It was fairly easy to work with the text as source materials and I even find it very interesting working with text because it is able to tell something directly instead of figures, shapes and movement showing something.
+The RiTa library was where i struggled.
+I couldnt have made this without a tutorial, but i learned while watching the tutorial.

 Give a title to your piece and describe your program with a screenshot.
 What kind of functions you have used from RiTa library?